helenmurugan/the-groomers-network/README.md

 * For medium and large screens, the posts are displayed in rows of three, with images appearing as equally-sized squares.
 * For small screens, posts appear in a single column and span the width of the screen.
 * Users can click on the image or title to view a post.
-* Users can click on the author to view another users profile.
+* Users can click on the author to view another user's profile.

-<details><summary>Home Images</summary>
+<details><summary>Home Page Images</summary>
 <img src="documentation/home.png">
 </details>

 * From the Home page users can select the Create a Post button, which is located at the top of the page for ease of use.
-* This will open a Create a Post Form where users can create a post by inputting the following information.
+* This will open a Create a Post Form where users can input the following information.
     * Title
     * Tagline (optional)
     * Content